apify/crawlee/docs/api/RequestQueue.md

 If a request with the same `uniqueKey` property is already present in the queue, it will not be updated.
 You can find out whether this happened from the resulting [`QueueOperationInfo`](../typedefs/queueoperationinfo) object.

+To add multiple requests to the queue by extracting links from a webpage, see the [`Apify.utils.enqueueLinks()`](utils#utils.enqueueLinks) helper function.

 <table>
 <thead>
 <tr>